Triodos Bank

-Triodos Bank N.V. is an ethical bank based in the Netherlands with branches in Belgium, Germany, United Kingdom and Spain.
+Triodos Bank N.V. is an ethical bank based in the Netherlands with branches in Belgium, Germany, the United Kingdom, and Spain.
 It was founded in 1980.
-Triodos Bank finances companies which it believes add cultural value and benefit to both people and the environment.
-That includes companies in the fields of solar energy, organic farming or culture.

-As of 2021, Triodos Bank has over 750,000 customers worldwide.

 History

-The name Triodos is derived from the Greek "τρὶ ὁδος - tri hodos," meaning "three roads" (people, planet, profit).

-The bank was initially founded as an anthroposophical initiative with a mission to realise and promote quality of life in the broadest sense, not just here and now but over the long-term and from a global perspective.
+The name Triodos is derived from the Greek "τρὶ- (tri, three) and ὁδος (hodos, road) meaning "meeting of three roads", which for the bank are: people, planet, and profit.
+The bank was initially founded as an anthroposophical initiative with a mission to promote quality of life in the broad sense.

-In 1980 Triodos launched the first "green fund", a fund for environmentally friendly projects, on the Amsterdam Stock Exchange.
-Friends of the Earth in the Netherlands claims that transferring 10,000 euros in savings from a "climate laggard" such as ABN Amro to Triodos will effectively result in a carbon dioxide emissions saving equivalent to what would be achieved by not driving a car for six months.
-The bank compensates 100% of its own CO2 emissions.
+In 1980 Triodos launched the first "green fund," a fund for environmentally friendly projects, on the Amsterdam Stock Exchange.
 Triodos took over the British ethical bank Mercury Provident in 1994.

-The bank operations and customer support are mainly offered digitally, but adapt to local business norms.
-In Spain, for example, several physical offices have been opened in major towns.
+The bank operations and customer support are mainly offered digitally, but offers some physical banks.
+In Spain for example, several physical offices have been opened in major towns.

-As of December 31, 2015, the Triodos Banking Group had a business volume of around EUR 12.3 billion, issued over 44,000 (2015) loans and managed over 700,000 customer accounts in Europe.

-Triodos Bank received the Sustainable Bank of the Year 2009 award from the Financial Times and the International Finance Corporation (IFC), an organization of the World Bank, having been selected from 165 institutes from 42 countries.
+Triodos Bank received the Sustainable Bank of the Year 2009 award from the Financial Times and the International Finance Corporation (IFC), an organization of the World Bank.

+As of 2025, Triodos Bank managed around 750,000 customer accounts in Europe.

 Philosophy

-The Triodos Bank refers to their work as the anthroposophical principle of social threefolding.
-The bank transfers its customers' deposits exclusively to the real economy, thereby financing companies, organizations and projects which it believes contribute to ecological, social or cultural change.
+The Triodos Bank prioritizes investing into environmentally friendly initiatives, and refers to its work as the anthroposophical principle of social three folding.
+The bank transfers its customers' deposits exclusively to the real economy, thereby financing companies, organizations, and projects which it believes contribute to ecological, social or cultural change.
 In accordance with this philosophy, Triodos Bank in Germany purchases electricity from the green energy provider Naturstrom AG.

-Transparency

-Triodos "publish details of every organisation [they] lend to, and invest in".
-The bank displays its annual report online for loans and funds entrusted, which highlights key Triodos Bank facts and figures.

 Policy

-Savers can open conventional savings accounts, as well as ethical funds and venture capital.
+Account holders can open conventional savings accounts, as well as ethical funds and venture capital.
 Triodos also offer conventional personal current accounts and business banking services.
-Triodos also has an active international department, supporting microfinance initiatives across the developing world.
+Triodos has an active international department, supporting microfinance initiatives across the developing world.
 Triodos is the only commercial bank in the UK to provide an annual list of all the loans the bank has made.

-Triodos Bank maintains the following policy concerning the financial activities and investments: